tolik518/r0.fyi/src/blog/tangled-knotmirror-ssrf.md

 ## 4. Retest

-After `v1.14.0-alpha` was deployed, the original payload no longer returned the internal admin panel response.
+After `v1.14.0-alpha` was deployed, the original payload no longer returned the internal HTTP/admin panel response.
 The public endpoint returned only:

 ```json
 {"error":"InternalServerError","message":"failed to list branches"}